Chris Walsh MBACP (Accred), Counselling, Relationships, Supervision

 While addictions or addictive habits occur for different reasons, they often begin as a way of dealing with other painful issues, but can become bigger and more devastating than the root issue.
 Our work would explore the addiction as well as possible root issues. we explore the difficulties you live with, the support of others, and the obstacles they perhaps put in your way.
 We work to bring about make small changes, foundations, that you can build on to recover lives and relationships.

-In working with alcohol or other addictions, we look at potentially what’s happening in your life that causes these things to develop, what they hide and compensate for, but eventually lead to different, more severe problems.
-Working with eating disorders, it's about exploring their emergence and development, understanding the underlining issues, and hopefully working to reduce or minimise its effects.
+Working with eating disorders, it's about exploring their emergence and development, understanding the underlining issues, and hopefully working to reduce or minimise their effects.

 With stress, depression, anxiety and abuse, we also explore the isolation and shame that can exist with these issues.
 We know how we should be, but why can’t we change, get over it, and make the changes work?